3mdeb/news-and-ideas/_posts/2018-08-22-optimize-performance-in-docker.md

 Developers.

 Those solutions are great but we think it is very important in all those use cases to optimize performance.
-To clarify we have to distinguish most time consuming tasks in above containers:
+To clarify we have to distinguish the most time-consuming tasks in above containers:

 * code compilation - there are books about that topic, but since we use mostly Linux, we think that key factor is to have support for [ccache](https://ccache.samba.org/) and this is our first goal in this post

-* packages installation - even when you using `httpredir` for `apt` you still will spent significant amount of time installing and downloading, because of that it is very important to have locally or on server in LAN `apt` caching proxy like `apt-cacher-ng`, we will show how to use it with Docker on build and runtime
+* packages installation - even when you are using `httpredir` for `apt` you still will spent a significant amount of time installing and downloading, because of that it is very important to have locally or on server in LAN `apt` caching proxy like `apt-cacher-ng`, we will show how to use it with Docker on build and runtime

 # ccache

 Following example will show `ccache` usage with `xen-docker`.
 Great post about that topic was published by Tim Potter [here](http://frungy.org/docker/using-ccache-with-docker).

-Of course to use `ccache` in our container we need it installed, so make sure your Docker file contain that package.
+Of course, to use `ccache` in our container we need it installed, so make sure your Docker file contains that package.
 You can take a look at [xen-docker Dockerfile](https://github.com/3mdeb/xen-docker/blob/master/Dockerfile#L15).

 I installed `ccache` on my host to control its content: